voutcn/megahit/README.md

 (*k<sub>min</sub>*+1)-mer with multiplicity lower than *d* (default 2, specified by `--min-count` option) will be discarded.
 You should be cautious to set *d* less than 2, which will lead to a much larger and noisy graph.
 We recommend using the default value 2.

 ###Mercy *k*-mer
 This is specially designed for metagenomics assembly to recover low coverage sequence.
-You can disable it by adding `--no-mercy` option.
+You can disable it with `--no-mercy` option.

 License
 -----------------------